The secrets of How to Clean a Grill for the best tasting food and long-life of your grill. Including easy step-by-step instructions.

 Step 3

 Remove the sear plate and drip pan.
 Scrape with a putty knife to remove buildup.
-If your grill uses lava rocks, soaking them with the sear plate and drip pan while cleaning your grill's inside is recommended.
+If your grill uses lava rocks, it is recommended that you soak them with the sear plate and drip pan while cleaning your grill's interior.

 Step 4

-Spray inside of the grill with a cleaning solution made of 1 gallon hot water, 1 tsp. dishwashing detergent, and 1 cup of distilled white vinegar.
+Spray the grill's interior with a cleaning solution made of 1-gallon hot water, 1 teaspoon dishwashing detergent, and 1 cup of distilled white vinegar.
 Use a scrub brush to remove all grease and grime.
 Rinse and wipe with a wet cloth until all soap is removed.

 Step 5